sanjeevtyagi170/Udacity-Data-Engineering-2/DATA WAREHOUSE REDSHIFT/Readme.md

 # Schema Design

-### Tables have been created based on the below schema from staging tables in Redshift
+### Fact and Dimension tables have been created based on the below schema design from staging tables in Redshift.
 <center>
 <img style="float: center;height:500px;" src="Schema_Design.jpg"><br><br>
 </center>

+# How to run the notebook

+* I have used the IAC notebook to create the cluster from the jupyter notebook.
+* First create an IAM "adminaccess" role and note down the access key and secret key.

 # Queries ran on query editor to check the tables